 Learning to use paste wax on hardwood floors

 I live in a 1940s home with original hardwood floors.
 I decided to use paste wax because the finish was worn and dull.
 I have tried liquid wax, but it wears off too fast.
-In my case, it was less month.
-I read that paste wax lasts several months, and decided to use paste wax on my hardwood floors.
+In my case, it was less than a month.
+I read that paste wax lasts several months and decided to use it on my hardwood floors.

 I did some research and read several terrifying articles about how to prepare the floors and apply the paste wax.
-I did not want to sand or steel wool anything.
+I did not want to sand or use steel wool on anything.
 And I was not going to apply the paste wax by hand.
-My house is full hardwood.
-I could not move out all the furniture.
+My house is entirely hardwood.
+I could not move all the furniture out.
 Yet none of the research told me how to get the paste wax out of the can and onto the floor.

 I had to devise my own methods.
 I chose a flip mop for wax application.
-This has a detachable washable cover and is soft enough to hold the wax.
-I am too small to move the furniture, and had nowhere to put it anyway since I was doing all the floors.
+This has a detachable, washable cover and is soft enough to hold the wax.
+I am too small to move the furniture, and I had nowhere to put it anyway, since I was doing all the floors.

 I used my Mighty Mite floor vacuum (which will suck the paint off the walls) and mopped the floors with my usual cleaner.
 I do own a Cleaning Machine with buffing attachments, so when the floors dried, I was good to go.

 First, I took a small handful of the wax and threw it on the floor.
-I put the flip mop on the glob of wax, centering the flip mop on top of the paste wax.
+I placed the flip mop on the glob of paste wax, centering it on top of the paste wax.
 I moved the flip mop from left to right to work the wax into the soft fabric.
 Then I applied the paste wax, spreading a thin layer on the floor.
 I did have to use a rag in the smaller places.
-It took about an hour to apply the wax throughout the house: two bedrooms, hallway, living room and dining room.
+It took about an hour to apply the wax throughout the house: two bedrooms, the hallway, the living room, and the dining room.

 I set the timer for 30 minutes after I finished all the floors.
 I relaxed outside.
 When the time was up, I put the buffing pads on my Cleaning Machine and began buffing the first room I waxed.
-If you get the wax on too thick, the buffing pads will fly off the machine.
+If the wax gets too thick, the buffing pads will fly off the machine.
 I learned this.

-I continued to buff and put the pads back on until the entire house was buffed.
-I did use the polisher pads a few hours later and again the next day.
+I continued buffing and putting the pads back on until the entire house was buffed.
+I used the polisher pads a few hours later and again the next day.
 It takes about two days for the paste wax to cure.
-I had to go back to the places where I put the wax on too thick over the next two days.
+I had to go back to the places where I put the wax on too thickly over the next two days.
 So be careful when spreading the wax.

 The next coating will go on with a Swiffer.
-I am thinking the sturdy paper will be more porous and apply the paste wax better.
+The sturdy paper will be more porous and apply the paste wax better.

 The floors look very good.
-The entire process took about two and one half hours.
+The entire process took about 2.5 hours.
 It was not terrifying.
 I didn’t need sanding and mineral spirits.
-I just needed paste wax, an applicator, and a buffer.
+I just required paste wax, an applicator, and a buffer.

 No comments: